Looking Back at Our Favourite Icehotel Suites

 The Best of the Rest

-Since opening, the hotel has featured over 400 different designs, and we’d be crazy to include all of them in this one blog.
-Therefore, we’ve singled a few of our favourite ones that we’ve loved in the past.
+Since opening, the hotel has featured over 400 different designs!
+We’ve singled a few of our favourites that have captured our imagination over the years.

 - The Mushroom Suite by Viktor Tsarski and Liliya Pobornikova (ICEHOTEL #19)